SPORE in Soft Tissue Sarcoma

 Overview

 The SPORE in Soft Tissue Sarcoma seeks to reduce morbidity and mortality from soft tissue sarcoma by developing therapies targeted to specific molecular, genetic, epigenetic, and signaling pathway alterations or specific sarcoma type and subtype.
-The SPORE’s 4 translational research projects each aim to identify new therapeutic targets via defining molecular mechanisms of sarcomagenesis and of resistance to targeted therapies, to clinically validate those targets in patient sample, establish new clinical trials, and discover predictors of outcome and response to targeted therapy.
-Our team leverages a unique resource, a clinicopathologic and outcomes database including over 12,000 patients treated for soft tissue sarcoma at MSK, linked to an extensive sarcoma tissue/blood bank, genetic and epigenetic data, and primary sarcoma cell lines and xenograft models.
-The SPORE includes 4 research projects:
+The SPORE’s 3 translational research projects each aim to identify new therapeutic targets via defining molecular mechanisms of sarcomagenesis and of resistance to targeted therapies, to clinically validate those targets in patient samples, establish new clinical trials, and discover predictors of outcome and response to targeted therapy.
+Our team leverages a unique resource, a clinicopathologic and outcomes database including over 15,000 patients treated for soft tissue sarcoma at MSK, linked to an extensive sarcoma tissue/blood bank, genetic and epigenetic data, and primary sarcoma cell lines and xenograft models.

 Project Co-Leaders: